camilo2725/cpp-sfml-messy-visual-implementation-of-Archimedes-approximation-to-pi/README.md

 **Windows:** Run the .exe from inside the `Windows/` folder, alongside the DLLs and the `fonts/` folder.
 SFML doesn't need to be installed.
 **Linux (64-bit):** Go into the `Linux/` folder and run `run.sh`.
 Keep everything in there together.
 SFML doesn't need to be installed.

-The `fonts/` folder needs to stay — the program loads a font from it at runtime.
+The `fonts/` folder needs to stay, the program loads a font from it at runtime.

 ## Other stuff
 I also threw in two abandoned projects: an unfinished attempt at Conway's Game of Life (last edited December 17, 2022) and a Raycasting test (last edited October 13, 2022).
 Life got in the way and I never finished them, which I now regret.
+They are in the "other projects" folder.